pulumi/docs/content/blog/self-hosted-search-and-deploy/index.md

     - releases
 ---

 We are excited to introduce two powerful new features for our Self-Hosted Pulumi Cloud offering: Resource Search and Pulumi Deployments.
-These additions are designed to enhance the way you manage and deploy your cloud infrastructure, providing greater visibility, control, and automation.
+These two additions are the most significant features added to Pulumi Cloud in the last year and we are thrilled to bring them to our self-hosted customers.
+Resource Search and Pulumi Deployments both improve the way you can manage and deploy your cloud infrastructure, providing greater visibility, control, and automation.

 ## Self-Hosted Pulumi Cloud Overview

 Self-Hosting is available in the Pulumi Business Critical edition of Pulumi Cloud, you can try it out with [our 30 day trial](/product/self-hosted).
 This allows organizations to run the Pulumi Cloud within their own environments, ensuring data control, compliance, and customizability.
 While Pulumi manages all aspects of its SaaS offering (Pulumi Cloud), Self-Hosted Pulumi Cloud requires customers to handle data backups, service maintenance, and updates.

-As of today, all Pulumi Cloud features that have been made generally available are supported in the self-hosted version.

 Here’s a deep dive into what the new features offer and how they can benefit your organization: